 Outlook 2003- HKEY_CURRENT_USER/Software/Microsoft/Office/11.0/Outlook/Security

-Navigate to the "Security" location in the above pathway, then double-click on the "OutlookSecureTempFolder" key in the right pane to access it.
+Reach up to Security location from the above path and double-click “OutlookSecureTempFolder” key on the right pane to open it.
 Double click OutlookSecureTempFolder

-Hold down the CTRL key and duplicate the file folder path.
+Press CTRL and copy the file folder path.
 Copy the file folder path

-The method outlined above proves effective in situations where Outlook is properly configured, the 'OutlookSecureTempFolder' registry field is present with a valid path, and all conditions are met.
-However, if any of these conditions are not satisfied, the Windows Operating System resorts to using the Temporary Internet Files folder as the root directory for temporary file storage.
-It generates a new folder within the Temporary Internet Files directory, assigning it a randomly generated name.
-In such cases, you'll need to employ an alternative approach to locate this path, as the previously discussed method will not yield the desired results.
+The above method is effective for cases when the Outlook is well configured, the ‘OutlookSecureTempFolder’ field exists in the registry and its value points to a valid location on your machine.
+But, if any of these conditions are not met, the Windows Operating System uses the Temporary Internet Files folder as the parent folder for storing its temporary files.
+It creates a new folder under the Temporary Internet Files folder with a randomly generated name.
+In this scenario, you will need to locate this path in a different way as it will not be available through the method discussed above.

-The location of Temporary Internet Files differs depending on the version of Windows you are using.
-In the following section, we will outline the specific paths for different Windows Operating System versions:
+The path of Temporary Internet Files varies from one version of Windows to another.
+In the below section, we will provide the path based on the Windows Operating System version:

 For Windows XP Operating System C:\Documents and Settings\ username\Local Settings\Temporary Internet Files\Content.Outlook